 In this section

 One of the leading programs in the nation for adult congenital heart disease

-More and more, people born with congenital heart defects live long into adulthood.
-If you're part of this growing population, it's good to know the Adult Congenital Heart Disease Program (ACHD Program) offered by the Herma Heart Institute at Children's Wisconsin is one of the leading programs in the nation and the largest in the state of Wisconsin.
-We are part of Herma Heart Institute at Children's Wisconsin and work in conjunction with Froedtert & the Medical College of Wisconsin to offer the specialized expertise you need to live life to the fullest.
-Our program is an ACHA ACHD Accredited Comprehensive Care Center accredited by the Adult Congenital Heart Association, recognizing us as a leader in Adult Congenital Heart Disease care and management.
+People born with congenital heart defects are living longer and longer into adulthood.
+If you're part of this growing population, it's good to know the Adult Congenital Heart Disease Program (ACHD Program) offered by the Herma Heart Institute at Children's Wisconsin is one of the leading programs in the nation, and the largest in the state of Wisconsin.
+Our program works in conjunction with Froedtert & the Medical College of Wisconsin to offer the specialized expertise you need to live life to the fullest.
+Our program is an ACHD Comprehensive Care Center accredited by the Adult Congenital Heart Association, recognizing us as a leader in Adult Congenital Heart Disease care and management.

 Uniquely qualified ACHD specialists

 Our team of experts includes Peter Bartz, MD, Matthew Buelow, MD, Scott Cohen, MD, Jennifer Gerardin, MD and Salil Ginde, MD — the largest care team in the state formally trained to care for adults with congenital heart disease.
 Drs.
 Bartz, Buelow, Cohen, Gerardin and Ginde also see patients at Froedtert & the Medical College.
 Their advanced training in both pediatric and adult cardiology makes them exceptionally qualified to provide complete care as patients transition from adolescence to adulthood.
 The team has been awarded highly competitive research grants and published nearly 50 Adult Congenital Heart Disease articles in the last decade.